eclipse-ee4j/cargotracker/README.md

 After the application runs, it will be available at: http://localhost:8080/cargo-tracker/.
-Under the hood, the application uses a number of Jakarta EE features including Faces, CDI, Enterprise Beans, Persistence, REST, Batch, JSON Binding, JSON Processing, Bean Validation and Messaging.
+Under the hood, the application uses a number of Jakarta EE features including Faces, CDI, Enterprise Beans, Persistence, REST, Batch, JSON Binding, Bean Validation and Messaging.

 There are several web interfaces, REST interfaces and a file system scanning interface.
 It's probably best to start exploring the interfaces in the rough